 of fellows and alumni have spoken publicly, published writing, or participated in advocacy efforts this year.

-The GHC fellowship recruits and trains talented young leaders with a wide range of skill sets and backgrounds.
-Fellows make an impact though 13-month placements in global health organizations in Malawi, Rwanda, Uganda, and Zambia.
-They access robust training, mentorship, coaching, and resources, and engage in GHC’s global network throughout and beyond the fellowship year.
+The GHC fellowships identify and nurture talented young leaders with a wide range of skill sets and backgrounds.
+Fellows work within health organizations in Malawi, Rwanda, Uganda, the U.S., and Zambia.
+Throughout the yearlong fellowship and beyond, they access robust training, mentorship, coaching, resources, and integration into GHC’s global network.

 of GHC leaders